 The estimation of sequestrate carbon in each natural, planted or homestead forest of a country is becoming more important considering the global action of tackling global warming and climate change.
 If the global effort wants to limit global temperature increment by 1.5° C, it needs to control emission of greenhouse gasses including carbon by any means.
 There are two ways to offset atmospheric carbon, one is reduced carbon emission from anthropogenic action at source and another is sequestration (creating a large reservoir of storage carbon) to balance emission.
 The sequestration strategies may be natural or mechanical, where Carbon sequestration in living forest may be a good strategy as natural.
 There are different types of natural or planted forest available in the earth, however, the study recommended increasing forest area with native species only and improving the management practice also to get large reservoirs of carbon.
-Still Bangladesh forest absorbed more carbon than total production in the country therefore, the country has good potential to earn foreign currency from carbon trading.
+Bhawal national park is a regenerated secondary forest, therefore, afforestation and reforestation projects with tree species which sequesters more carbon should be implemented in the deforested area keeping all environmental parameters in mind.
+The study encourages researchers to develop allometric equations for its native species.
+It has concluded that 12.276-million-ton CO2 offset in the 940-ha core area of Bhawal National Park and it can potentially increase its storage capacity by improving forest management practice.
+Comparing population and size Bangladesh has inadequate forest land, therefore need to manage existing forest intensively and underutilized areas need to be brought under the carbon sequestration pool.
+Bangladesh forest absorbed more carbon than total emission in the country therefore, the country has good potential to earn foreign currency from carbon trading.
+Finally, the study is suggesting to perform further study incorporating herb, shrub and soil carbon in order to gain a complete estimation of carbon storage in Bhawal national park.